Appropriate Use Policy

-GSSM cares about the safety of students and is deeply concerned about the increasing incidents of assault on young people by those who locate or arrange meetings with their victims through Internet-based social networking services like MySpace, AOL, and Facebook.
+GSSM cares about the safety of students and is deeply concerned about the increasing incidents of assault on young people by those who locate or arrange meetings with their victims through social media.
 These services are dangerous when personal information, particularly information that can lead to the identification or location of a person, are published openly.

-GSSM’s policies against harassment are in effect whenever and however students encounter each other, including online encounters.
+GSSM’s policies against harassment are in effect whenever and however students encounter each other, including online encounters when neither student is on campus.
 The use of Internet services both within and beyond the control of the school to harass another student is a violation of GSSM rules and will be vigorously investigated and prosecuted.

 Online Identity / Login Credentials